hmrc/ukim-auth-checker-api-service-guide/source/documentation/index.md

 The aim is to avoid possible rejections of goods moving through from GB-NI, which could physically stop the B2B parcels.

 The API is based on REST principles with a single POST method endpoint that returns data in JSON format.
 It uses standard HTTP error response codes.
 Use the API to request the UKIMS Authorisation Status of between 1 to 3000 EORIs passed as an array.

+A sequence diagram showing the flow of messages between a third party software application and the UKIMS Authorisation Checker API is shown [below](#Process Flow).

 **Note:** The API endpoint relates only to Great Britain and Northern Ireland.